PrajwalSD/dockside-website/src/pages/terms.md

 - Each license can be activated on a maximum of **three (3) machines**.
 If You wish to use the license on a different machine, You must first **deactivate** the license on one of the currently activated devices.
 - The option to deactivate the license is available within the app and allows You to transfer the license between devices as needed.
+- **Important:** Ensure the license is deactivated before uninstalling the app.
+Uninstalling the app without deactivating the license will not free up the license for use on another machine, and no additional licenses can be requested.
+Any issues with deactivation, reach out to Us for support.

 ## License Sharing Prohibited

 - **License sharing is strictly prohibited**.
 The license You purchase is intended for use only by You and is non-transferable.
 Sharing the license with others is a violation of these Terms and may result in termination of the license without notice or refund.

 ## Links to Other Websites

 Our Service may contain links to third-party websites or services that are not owned or controlled by the Company.